 Charisma (2) – There’s no real need for Cha on a Monk for combat; I’ve rated this higher than Int because there’s no reason you can’t have good social skills if you want to.
-Personally, I try to not go lower than a 10 with non-Cha based characters.
+Personally, I try to not go lower than a 10 with non-Cha-based characters.

 Monastic Traditions (Subclasses)

-What subclass you choose can greatly change how you Monk, so it’s important you consider how this affects your choices (stat placement, ASIs, Ki spending etc.).
+What subclass you choose can greatly change how you Monk, so it’s important you consider how this affects your choices (stat placement, ASIs, Ki spending, etc.).
 For each subclass, I’ll also note how heavily they use Ki.
 Going in order of publication:

 Open Hand (Low Ki)

 A Monk that focuses on improving the unarmed strikes of Flurry of Blows with control effects.
 A great subclass for your standard martial artist concept.
-Despite the name, you’re best off using a weapon to maximise your damage on your main attacks for most of the game.
+Despite the name, you’re best off using a weapon to maximize your damage on your main attacks for most of the game.
 I would try and leave yourself at least 1 Ki per fight so you can flurry in every combat, as the levels go up you’ll be able to afford to spam Stunning Strike attempts.

 Open Hand Technique (5) – No actual Ki cost, this just gives more value to your Flurry, trying to knock prone for advantage and denying reactions so you can leverage your higher move speed to escape, are great tactics.